Piano, Bass, Trombone, or Trumpet

 Please contact Jared Sims with any questions that you have about the saxophone auditions.

-Professor: Eric Hofbauer
+Instructor: Eric Hofbauer

 Guitarists will be required to do the following: